 It is important to note that constructivist theory does not advocate for a completely student-centered approach where teachers have no role.
 Instead, it recognizes the importance of guidance and supports from knowledgeable others.
 Teachers play a crucial role in creating a supportive learning environment, designing meaningful learning tasks, and facilitating students' construction of knowledge.

-Statement of Problem
+Statement of Problem (Can you make re-arrangement of this write-up by following this format: Introduction/Background, statement of problem, objectives and research questions, scope and significance of the study, method, discussion of fimdings, conclusion and recommendations).

 The issue of students' low performance in science on internal and external examinations has not been resolved despite all the efforts taken to promote good teaching and learning of the subject at the secondary school level in Africa (26).
 Numerous reasons, including the absence and underutilization of instructional tools for the teaching and learning of science courses in secondary schools in Africa, have been identified as contributing to this high failure rate.
 How much do science instructors have access to and use instructional materials and improvised material when teaching and studying science?
 This is the study's problem.